rumashie/CSCI-499/README.md

 - in another terminal cd into your react app and run it.
 - you will then be sent to the login screen where you can login or create an account to gain access to the dashboard with all of its functionality

+## Bugs/Issues
+- If the chatbot is asked a question about your google calendar it can give incorrect information as it will try to give filler text instead of looking at your calendar

 ### Contributors
 - Leonardo Gonzalez Luzon